MichaelStollBayreuth/EulerProducts/HOWTO_speedup.md

 We explain how a slow Mathlib file can be made faster.

-1. Add a line `set_option profiler true` after the `import` statements.
+1. The first step is to find out which parts of the code are slow.
+To do so, add a line `set_option profiler true` after the `import` statements.
    This will produce lines of the form `<blah> took <number>ms` (or even `<number>s`) in the infoview, recording steps that took at least `100ms` (the lower bound in ms can be adapted via `set_option profiler.threshold <num>`).
 2. For each such line, try to make the corresponding step faster following the instructions below.
+3. The previous step can potentially be repeated with a lowered setting of `profiler.threshold`, to find and speed up things that are not very slow, but also not very fast.
+This will eventually deliver diminshing returns, however.
-3. Remove the profiler options again and PR!
+4. Remove the profiler options again and PR!

 ## Dealing with specific slow steps